 Each Working Group corresponds to a workspace, the fruit of the crystallisation of exchanges around a specific theme.
 It is run by members who want to make operational or strategic progress on a specific environmental issue.

+For a number of years now, there has been growing awareness among humanitarian actors of the potential negative impacts of their operations, and of crises themselves, on the natural environment.
+These impacts can be caused as much by the implementation of programmes as by logistical aspects both at headquarters and internationally.
 In December 2020, a collectively elaborated statement of commitment on the climate was produced and presented at the 5th French National Humanitarian Conference.
 Via this text, 10 NGOs committed themselves to reducing their emissions by 50% by 2030.
 Following this declaration, a working group on carbon made up of these 10 NGOs was established at the beginning of 2021.
 The first step was to measure the greenhouse gas emissions of their activities and to establish coherent carbon accounting within the humanitarian sector.
 A study was then carried out during the first semester of 2022 to consider a joint methodology or tool to measure greenhouse gases and establish a database of sources of emissions adapted to the humanitarian sector and its related field activities.
+Based on the results of their initial carbon footprint, the NGOs will be able to implement targeted measures to reduce the impact of their activities, establish action plans to reduce their greenhouse gas emissions and support innovative low-carbon projects.
+This type of experience-sharing and tool design for the collective is at the heart of this working group’s mandate, as it moves forward on specific operational issues.
+Interested?
+Contact the group leader: carbone@environnementhumanitaire.org

+Based on discussion and the sharing of experiences, this working group aims to provide member organisations with support to make their projects more environmentally friendly by using environmental assessment tools (particularly NEAT+, but also CEDRIG, EST, OIE, etc.).
 NEAT+, which has been developed by the Joint Environment Unit (JEU) since 2017, is a tool that can be used to rapidly assess environmental risks.
 It helps to understand an environmental context, and the potential environmental impacts of projects.
 It aims to make humanitarian programmes greener, and is supposed to be quick and simple to use as it does not require any specific environmental expertise.
 This tool is still under development.
 It has rural and urban versions and includes modules on shelter, WASH, food security and livelihoods.
 Further modules are due to be developed, such as on health and cash and voucher assistance.
 It is currently being tested by numerous humanitarian organisations around the world.
+Certain donors are starting to make the use of environmental assessments a contractual obligation (such as DG ECHO).
+Several REH members have therefore decided to set up a dedicated working group.
+Interested?
+Contact the group leader: evalenv@environnementhumanitaire.org

+Waste is an issue of growing concern in humanitarian and development contexts as it is a major source of water, soil and air pollution and can compromise the principle of ‘Do No Harm’.
 Through discussions and the sharing of experiences, this working group aims to help member organisations improve the way that waste is taken into account and managed in their projects.
 In order to tackle this issue both upstream (e.g. reducing packaging) and downstream (improving recycling, for example), cooperation is required between a large number of actors.
-The working group therefore aims to coordinate suppliers, buyers, logistics and users in order to take waste into account as well as possible.
+The aim of this WG is to coordinate suppliers, purchasers, logistics players and end-users, so that waste can be taken into account as effectively as possible.
+Are you interested?
+Contact the group lead: dechets@environnementhumanitaire.org

 The issue of the supply chain in humanitarian and development contexts has become increasingly important in recent years.
 The Carbon working group has established average greenhouse gas emissions linked to purchasing to be between 40% and 70% of emissions.
 It is therefore very important to decarbonise our purchasing and supply chain (climate vision), and also to integrate the three dimensions of Sustainable Development (socio-economic, environmental and societal) more fully into our activities.
+The Working Group’s mission is to support member organizations in integrating the concepts of responsible and sustainable purchasing into their supply chains, by exchanging and sharing experiences.
+The group’s origins lie in the shared interest of the following NGOs in developing common purchasing criteria: Oxfam Intermon, Humanité et Inclusion, Alima, MSF Belgique, Action Contre la Faim and Bioforce.
+The group is being formalized by integration into REH and opening up to other members.
+Are you interested?
+Contact: achatsdurables@environnementhumanitaire.org